Compensation Consulting

 Benchmark on Executive Committee Compensation

-Our Swiss Executive Compensation Survey was developed to meet the growing demand for reliable and consistent benchmarking data for Executive Committee positions in Swiss-listed companies.
-Participation is required in order to purchase the benchmark.
+Our Swiss Executive Compensation survey was developed to meet the growing demand for reliable and consistent benchmarking data for Executive Committee positions and selected roles reporting directly to the Chief Executive Officer in Swiss listed companies

-• CEO Report: list of individual CEO compensation (SMI, SMIM and participating companies)
+List of individual CEO compensation for top 100 Swiss listed companies (SMI, SMIM and SPI50).

 Compensation benchmark for Swiss Board of Directors